Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 The last of the actions on the workflow is to send an email notification to relevant member of the security operations team for review and other neccessary actions.
 Aside alerting the team, the email also provide a summary of the attack at a glance with details that includes the entities extracted from the incident details.

+### Integration of the playbook with Microsoft Sentinel

 ## Testing of the Playbook